 After 2 days of walking, they crossed the border and reached Vinkovci in Croatia.
 From there, they took a train to Zagreb where they arrived at 9 pm.
 They walked around in the city until they found a little park where they changed their clothes.
 The next morning they went to the refugee camp in Zagreb with the goal to ask for asylum.
 Once there, one of the receptionists told them to wait for the police to come to take their fingerprints.
 She accompanied them to a small garden of the camp where they remained until the arrival of the police.

-The couple stayed in a small cell inside the building from 11 am until 10 pm the same day.
+The couple reported that they stayed in a small cell inside the building from 11 am until 10 pm the same day.
 As the wife suffers from asthma she encountered difficulties breathing in the cell.
 She also claimed that the room only had a small window which was blocked.
 Because of her asthma attack, she asked to see a doctor.
 One of the officers promised that a doctor would arrive soon, but no doctor showed up.

-The couple reported that the woman was carrying some medication in her bag, so she filled up some water of the toilet to take some of her medication.
+The couple states that the woman was carrying some medication in her bag, so she filled up some water of the toilet to take some of her medication.
 Shortly after drinking the water, she started to feel unwell and eventually needed to throw up.
 She was given permission to go to the bathroom and on the way back to her cell, she saw a doctor that came to visit another Croatian detainee.
 She remembers that she approached the doctor, but one police officer told her that she was not allowed to talk to the doctor.
 She was then escorted back to her cell.